About

 We host social and professional events, peer mentoring programs, and publish articles on emerging bioinformatics topics.

-BINFSOC Logo
+BINFSOC logo

 The BINFSOC ‘double helix’ logo represents the bioinformatics field, at the intersection of biology and computing.